The role of non-universal $Z$ couplings in explaining the $V_{us}$ anomaly: New couplings and decays

 Let us now explore the minimal VLL models considered earlier, to gauge the enhancement in the $h \to \ell^+ \ell^-$ decay rate in these models.
 It turns out that $[C_{\phi\ell e}]_{ij}$ vanishes in the $N$ model, while in the $E$, $\Sigma$, and $X$ models, the WCs $[C_{\phi\ell e}]_{ij}$ are given as

 These WCs themselves are thus suppressed by $y_\ell$, consequently the enhancement shown in Eq. \eqref{higgs-strength} is nullified.

-In the left panel of Fig.~\ref{fig:higgs}, we show the signal strength of the Higgs decay rate to a pair of $\tau$ leptons, as a function of the Yukawa couplings $(y_X)_\mu$ and $(y_X)_\tau$ in the model $X$.
+In the left panel of Fig.~\ref{fig:higgs}, we show the signal strength of the Higgs decay rate to a pair of $\tau$ leptons, as a function of the Yukawa couplings $(y_X)_\mu$ and $(y_X)_\tau$ in the model $X$ and $\Sigma$, which are relevant for resolving the $V_{us}$ anomaly..
 We take the case $(y_X)_e = 0$, and allow $|(y_X)_\mu|$ and $|(y_X)_\tau|$ to vary in the range $[0-1]$.
 It is observed that the dependence of the signal strength on $(y_X)_\mu$ is almost negligible, compared to its dependence on $(y_X)_\tau$.
 We further study the dependence of the signal strength on the latter in the right panel of Fig.~\ref{fig:higgs}.
-It is observed that the value of the signal strength $\mu^{\tau}$ can become less than unity, however the change is less than a few per cent for allowed values of $y_\mu$ and $y_\tau$..

-The results shown for model $X$ are also applicable for the model $\Sigma$, since the functional dependences of the signal strength on $(y_I)_\mu$ and $(y_I)_\tau$ are identical for these two models, as can be seen from Eqs. \eqref{eq:mu-Sigma} and \eqref{eq:mu-X}.
-The right panel of Fig.~\ref{fig:higgs} also shows the possible effects in model $E$.
-It is observed that the effect on the signal strength here is larger than that in models $X$ or $\Sigma$, at identical $|(y_I)_\mu|$ and $|(y_I)_\tau|$ values.
-This may be attributed to the factor of 4 enhancement in Eq. \eqref{eq:mu-E} as compared to Eqs. \eqref{eq:mu-Sigma} and \eqref{eq:mu-X}.
-Note, however, that the allowed values of $|(y_I)_\mu|$ and $|(y_I)_\tau|$ in this model would be more restricted.
+Here the results for model $X$ and model $\Sigma$ are identical, since the functional dependences of the signal strength on $(y_I)_\mu$ and $(y_I)_\tau$ are identical for these two models, as can be seen from eqs. \eqref{eq:mu-Sigma} and \eqref{eq:mu-X}.
+It is observed that the value of the signal strength $\mu^{\tau}$ can become less than unity, however the change is less than a few per cent for allowed values of $(y_I)_\mu$ and $(y_I)_\tau$.

-The effect on the $h \to \tau\tau$ is thus very small in the minimal VLL models, though it may be probed at future precision machines.
+The effect on the branching fraction $h \to \tau\tau$ is thus very small in the minimal VLL models, though it may be probed at future precision machines.
 For example, the HL-LHC can measure the $h\tau\tau$ coupling up to a per cent level precision, whereas the $e^+ e^-$ Higgs factories such as TLEP can probe it to below a per cent level \cite{Gomez-Ceballos:2013zzn}.
 The more exciting possibility, however, is the discovery of a larger deviation than a few per cent, which will rule out the minimal VLL models and point towards a more interesting scenario.